We are grateful to the following individuals who volunteer their time to support the mission of Las Trampas.

 Terrance C. Murray

-Since July 2017, Terrance “Terry” Murray has been a member of the Board of Directors of Las Trampas, where he currently serves on the Finance and Governance Committees.
+Terrance “Terry” Murray has been a member of the Board of Directors of Las Trampas since 2017, where he currently serves on the Finance and Governance Committees.

-Terry is currently a Partner and Certified Financial Planner at Ensconce Wealth Partners, located in Walnut Creek, CA. Prior to being a Financial Planner, Terry was a Bay Area based lawyer for over 20 years, and graduated with a law degree from University of San Francisco School of Law.
+Terry is currently a Partner and Certified Financial Planner at Ensconce Wealth Partners, located in Walnut Creek, CA. Prior to being a Financial Planner, Terry graduated with a law degree from University of San Francisco School of Law and became a Bay Area-based lawyer for over 20 years.
 The ability to help clients achieve their financial goals is what energizes and excites Terry.

 Terry enjoys fly fishing, woodworking, and most of all spending time with his wife, his two daughters, and his four granddaughters.